DotanTalitman/AngularTutorial/README.md

 # AngularTutorial
 Angular 2-4 tutorial step by step.

-### This tutorial will be from zero ,we will walk step by step from scratch!!
+### This tutrial will be from the ground up ,we will walk step by step from scratch!!

 ## Let's start
 First,we will use the VSCode  editor , but fell free to use any code editor or IDE that you preferd.